 Welcome (or welcome back) to Benedictine University!
 This document provides information on the various technology resources available to you as a student.
 Should you have any questions, see each listing for possible specialized support options.
-You can also send an email to firstname.lastname@example.org for support.
+You can also open a support ticket for assistance with technology-related issues.

 And, on behalf of the Information Technology department, best wishes for your studies.

-Your email address is your B-number with @ben.edu appended to it.
+Your email address is your B Number with @ben.edu appended to it.
 For example, email@example.com.
 Your full user account consists of your email address and password, which you will set up in the next step.

 Step 5 – Setup your BCard